TaiWow/AWS_ETL_pipeline_project/README.md

 # Final-project
 ## About

-This project is providing a service to *Super Cafe* in which we, **Nubi**, will Extract, Transform and Load data provided by the client into a database.
-Next...
+This project is providing a service to *Super Cafe* in which we, **Nubi**, will Extract, Transform and Load data provided by the client into both a local and online database.
+Utilising range of AWS services such as S3, EC2, Lambda and Redshift we will be running the ETL in the cloud.
+We will then be presenting our findings from the data in Grafana, a data visualising tool, to provide Super Cafe with a dashboard that will provide a comprehensive insight into their business data.

 ## Elevator pitch:
 *FOR* the super cafe owner